 \subsubsection{Parallelized sensitivity computations}

-To enable parallelization of the sensitivity computation across the prediction horizon, the \pyth{ResidualModel} is called \emph{once} using a batch of the linearization points~ $(\hat{X},\hat{U})$, where \mbox{$\hat{X} = $}, \mbox{$\hat{U} = $} are the concatenated states and inputs, respectively, at the current iterate.
+To enable parallelization of the sensitivity computation across the prediction horizon, the \pyth{ResidualModel} is called \emph{once} using a batch of the linearization points obtained from the previous SQP iteration.
 In particular for computationally expensive residual models, parallelization of the residual model (sensitivity) evaluation can lead to significant speed-ups, offsetting overheads incurred when transferring data between different devices for optimization and residual model evaluation; this is demonstrated in \cref{sec:experiments_l4casadi}.